Veterans looking for ADHD VA disability benefits might have success if they look for ratings on similar conditions.

 Your mother’s habits during her pregnancy can also impact whether you develop ADHD later in life.
 If she smoked, drank alcohol, or used drugs while she was pregnant, you might be at higher risk.
 You could also stand a greater chance of developing ADHD if you were born prematurely.

-Complications for Veterans with ADHD
+Complications for veterans with ADHD

 Although veterans with ADHD may not have significant physical complications, it can have severe complications in your life.
 For one thing, you may have a hard time performing well at your job.
 You might even find it hard to keep a job for more than a few months or years.